raspdevpy/ccdoc/guide/Channel/channelUsed.md

 # $channelUsed
-Return the ID of the channel used, or set one if parameter 1 is specified
+Return the ID of the channel used if no channel ID is specified, or set it if there is one specified.

 #### Usage: `$channelUsed[channelID (optional)]`
 <br/>